kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 ### Mount Options

-A Kubernetes administrator can specify additional mount options for when a Persistent Volume is mounted on a node.
+You can specify additional mount options for when a `PersistentVolume` is mounted on a node.

 {{< note >}}
-Not all Persistent volume types support mount options.
+Not all persistent volume types support mount options.
 {{< /note >}}

 The following volume types support mount options: